MariaDB

 MariaDB Galera Cluster is a synchronous multi-master cluster for MariaDB.

-MariaDB Galera uses several packages from base MariaDB and also provides the same service name.
-Thus, for starting MariaDB Galera, run:
+MariaDB Galera uses several packages from base MariaDB and provides the same service name.
+To start MariaDB Galera:

 $ sudo systemctl start mariadb